Skip to main content

 The authorization domain

-Authorization domains are central to Axiomatics' methodology for defining authorization policies.
-They serve as comprehensive collections of domain-specific data such as policies, attributes, and attribute connectors, which are essential in evaluating access requests and returning appropriate authorization responses.
+Authorization domains are central to the Axiomatics' methodology for defining authorization policies.
+Essentially, they are logical containers used to organize and manage all the components necessary in evaluating access requests and returning appropriate authorization responses.

 Authorization domain file